It Is Really Quite As Simple As Switching On A Kettle!

 Once you have your electric car charging point installed, charging your car at home is generally cheaper than using a public charging point.
 However, the costs involved are very much dependent on the speed that you choose to charge at, your electricity provider and the car that you are charging.
 By using a Home Charging Calculator you can work out the costs specific to you.

 As an example, at the time of writing, to charge a Nissan LEAF Tekna 40 kWh Auto up to 80% using a 3kW Charger at home it would cost around £5.30 (using an electricity cost of 16.5p/kWh).
-Charging the same vehicle at a public charging point, at the same charging speed would cost around £9.60 (depending on the network).
+Charging the same electric vehicle at a public charging point, at the same charging speed would cost around £9.60 (depending on the network).

 Public Charging Points